-Footnotes:
+Footnotes

-- (1) From Traffic Report by CDM Smith dated May 1, 2014 - (2) Assumes 7.8% reduction in BAB subsidy for remainder of federal fiscal year 2013 and 92.8% BAB subsidy of 35% thereafter - (3) From Consulting Engineer Report by HNTB Corporation dated May 1, 2014 - (4) Existing debt service includes applicable spread of variable rate bonds and unhedged portions of the Series 2009A Bonds at maximum rate of 12% and assumes swapped debt will achieve synthetic fixed rates - (5) Includes funds contributed by the Authority to pay interest from 1/2/13 to 5/21/2013 on the Series 2005C bonds refunded - (6) Debt Service for future planned capital program borrowing is assumed at 5.0% for all future borrowings - (7) Bonds with mandatory tender dates are assumed to roll-over at their respective current spreads through maturity - (8) Reflects projected on-going annual fees and charges related to variable/auction rate bonds of the Authority - (9) Represents amounts the Authority will not be requested to accelerate, increase or otherwise modify any such payments either before or after the expiration of the State Transportation Projects Funding Agreement.
+- (1) From Drawdown Letter by CDM Smith dated October 2, 2015 - (2) Assumes 7.3% reduction in BAB subsidy throughout projection period - (3) From Consulting Engineer Report by HNTB Corporation dated October 2, 2015 - (4) Existing debt service includes applicable spread of variable rate bonds and unhedged portions of the 2015A Bonds at maximum rate of 12% and assumes swapped debt will achieve synthetic fixed rates - (5) Debt Service for future planned capital program borrowing is assumed at 5.0% for all future borrowings - (6) Bonds with mandatory tender dates are assumed to roll-over at their respective current spreads through maturity - (7) Reflects projected on-going annual fees and charges related to auction rate bonds of the Authority - (8) Represents amounts the Authority will not be requested to accelerate, increase or otherwise modify any such payments either before or after the expiration of the State Transportation Projects Funding Agreement.
 There can be no assurance that the Authority will not be requested to accelerate, increase or otherwise modify any such payments either before or after the expiration of the State Transportation Projects Funding Agreement.